-Mr. Olson, age 73, has been a partner since 1970 in the law firm of Munger, Tolles & Olson LLP, which is one of several law firms that were retained by a subsidiary of the Company in 2014 and which may again be retained in 2015.
+Mr. Olson, age 74, has been a partner since 1970 in the law firm of Munger, Tolles & Olson LLP, which is one of several law firms that were retained by a subsidiary of the Company in 2015 and which may again be retained in 2016.
 He has served as a Director of the Company since September 2003 and is a member of the Executive Committee.
 Mr. Olson is a Director of Berkshire Hathaway Inc. and is a Trustee of Western Asset Funds.
 He is a Director and serves on the Audit Committee of the non-profit RAND Corporation and Norton Simon Museum and is a Director of a number of other non-profit organizations, including the California Institute of Technology, the Mayo Clinic and ProPublica.
+Mr. Olson was a Director of City National Corporation from 2001 to 2014 and Edison International and Southern California Edison Company from 1995 to 2014.
 As a partner of a major law firm specializing in corporate and financial matters, Mr. Olson has significant experience in financial, transactional, litigation and compliance matters involving public companies in the United States, as well as public policy challenges facing companies with global operations.
 As a Director of other public companies and as an advisor to public company boards of directors, Mr. Olson also has experience in governance matters affecting organizations of comparable size and scope as the Company.